britecharts/britecharts/CONTRIBUTING.md

  + In the root or the repository folder, run:

-    `npm run demos:watch`

- + In another terminal, run:

     `npm run demos:serve`

- + In a third terminal window, run:
+ + In a second terminal window, run:

     `npm run docs`

 This process will generate the docs with its current contents and open the interface where you will be able to navigate the API of each chart.
-You can also see some use examples under the "Tutorials" dropdown section.
+You can also see some use examples under the "Demos" dropdown section.
 Use this demos as your testing platform when modifying the charts.

 ## Modifying a chart